-Calling 0844 826 8362 will put you through to the National Insurance Helpline.
+Calling the number above will put you through to the National Insurance Helpline.
 From here someone will be able to help you with your query or issue.
-If you know the specific person or department you need to talk to, you can be redirected via this number

 About National Insurance in the UK

 National Insurance is a type of tax paid by UK workers towards certain state benefits.
 It was established way back in 1911 but has naturally seen significant expansion and improvement by the likes of the Labour Government, since then.
 The main aim is to provide cash assistance to those who are sick, unemployed or retired.
 Your National Insurance contributions during your working life will ensure that you qualify for a state pension when you reach the qualifying age.
 Recent research has revealed that National Insurance does nowadays make up a significant part of Government revenue.
 National Insurance will be paid by a person in employment who is aged 16 or over and earning above £155 per week and will stop being paid when a person reaches state pension age, which at the moment stands at age 55.